 The goal of the Fellowship Training Program is to provide strong clinical and research training in gastroenterology and hepatology.
-The Fellowship Program incorporates three teaching hospitals: The Medical University Hospital (MUSC) with 709 beds, the Charleston VA Medical Center (VAMC) with 400 beds, and the Charleston Memorial Hospital (CMH) with 20 beds.
-The three hospitals provide an abundance of clinical material and significant variety in disease processes.
+The Fellowship Program incorporates two teaching hospitals: The Medical University Hospital (MUSC) with 709 beds, and the Charleston VA Medical Center (VAMC) with 400 beds.
+Both hospitals provide an abundance of clinical material and significant variety in disease processes.
 In particular, MUSC is a tertiary facility providing a high level of care in all aspects of Internal Medicine where renal, bone marrow, cardiac, and liver transplantation programs are ongoing.

 The areas of focus include Basic Science, Hepatology and Transplantation, Gastroenterology Disease and Motility, Clinical Research Methods and Advanced Endoscopic Procedures (ERCP, EUS, enteroscopy, Laser therapy, stent placement for digestive malignancy, etc.).
 Each area requires a single major time commitment such that the fellows leaving the program are thoroughly trained in whatever area of focus they have chosen.
 For advanced endoscopy training, it is believed that at least five hundred ERCPs are required to achieve real competence sufficient that someone can be productive in a junior faculty position, attract patients, legitimately teach, etc. Proficiency requires a full year of training.